atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 “Your words have so much divinity in themselves, that they carry power with them to whom they are directed, and are a high cordial to afflicted spirits; the operation hath caused my breast to triumph over my sickness, which, I believed, would not only have conquered my mind, but also cut off the thread of my life.—But whither wander my sense, that I forget myself so much, as not to gratify your love with reciprocal affection?—but pardon me, dear madam, and attribute the defects of my reason to the distemper of my weakness;—for I resolve, both now and ever, to honour and adore you as the eternal goddess of my prosperity; and esteem you as the sacred image of my felicity.”
 [106]

-To which Athelia answered, “Where there is no offence committed, of consequence the excuse ceaseth :—thy actions being cleared from imputation, be not timoronu, for thy pardon is sealed;—therefore advance in love;—proceed in amity, and I will correspond in friendship:—for, the approbation of which, here, take my heart and hand, as the stedfast seal of immortal constancy; vowing before the imperial throne of heaven to take only Thalmo for my lord and husband
+To which Athelia answered, “Where there is no offence committed, of consequence the excuse ceaseth :—thy actions being cleared from imputation, be not timoronu, for thy pardon is sealed;—therefore advance in love;—proceed in amity, and I will correspond in friendship:—for, the approbation of which, here, take my heart and hand, as the stedfast seal of immortal constancy; vowing before the imperial throne of heaven to take only Thalmo for my lord and husband."

 With amorous ceremonies they firmly contracted themselves;—and in such an affectionate manner, that neither the frowns of fortune, the treachery of time, or the flattery of insinuation, could check their friendship, or once daunt their immoveable fidelity.
-Having now brought this
+Having now brought
 [107]
 this couple to a sacred union, we will for a while leave them, and discourse of the strange accidents that befell the princess Florina.
 [108]

 ---

 ## CHAP.
 XII.

->Florina is ordered to the court by her father —She refuses to comply.—He sends a guard to force her, and she escapes to the seaside, where she is protected by an aged fisherman.—They are taken prisoners by a Turkish Xebeque.—Florina is detained, and the rest set at liberty.
+> Florina is ordered to the court by her father—She refuses to comply.—He sends a guard to force her, and she escapes to the seaside, where she is protected by an aged fisherman.—They are taken prisoners by a Turkish Xebeque.—Florina is detained, and the rest set at liberty.

 Florina, after a long banishment, was by the king her father, commanded to repair immediately to the court;—and being apprehensive it would hinder her from paying that respect due to the prince her lover, she positively refused to comply.—The king being in-formed of her obstinacy, immediately dispatched a messenger to force her to a
 [109]